Banata

 Content-Typeapplication/jsonAlways JSON

-Webhook-Idmsg_01HXYZ...Unique message ID for deduplication
+Webhook-Idmsg_01HXYZ...Unique message ID (use for deduplication)

-Webhook-Timestamp1705312200Unix timestamp (seconds)
+Webhook-Timestamp1705312200Unix timestamp in seconds

 Webhook-Signaturet=1705312200,v1=abc123...HMAC-SHA256 signature

-Signing & Verification
+Signing and Verification

 Signature Format

-The Webhook-Signature header uses this format:
+The Webhook-Signature header looks like this:

 typescript